-Best Spring Reverb Pedals without Springs
+Compact Spring Reverb Pedals (Digital)

-Best Spring Reverb Pedals in Mini Format
+Mini Spring Reverb Pedals (Digital)

 For those with space (or budget) issues and simple needs, one of these mini pedals might be also worth a look.
 Oh, and no, there’s no trace of real springs in these, in case you are wondering…

 A reduced version of the company’s Faux Spring Reverb, emulating the spring reverb used in many records from the ’60s.

 One knob, no frills but great sounding analog spring delay pedal.